emotion-js/emotion/.changeset/strange-kids-change.md

 author: @eps1lon
 author: @Andarist

-Fixed hydration mismatches if `React.useId` (the upcoming API of the React 18) is used within a tree below our components.
+Fixed hydration mismatches if `React.useId` (an upcoming API in React 18) is used within a tree below our components.